britikar/First-repository/README.md

 ______

 ## Problem faced while writing the code
-I cannot use bold and italics athe same time.
+I cannot use bold and italics at the same time.

 Unable to find the *propose changes* mentioned in Hello world.